 Geocaching is the perfect way to explore some of the area’s most fascinating and beautiful destinations.

-A favorite local cache, “Big Arb Ruins,” leads you on a beautiful walk to a peninsula of Big Arbor Vitae Lake.
+A favorite area cache, “Big Arb Ruins,” leads you on a walk to a peninsula of Big Arbor Vitae Lake.
 The peninsula was once home to several vacation cottages.
 Now, cement foundations and a rock stairway to the lake are all that remain.

 Another cache, “Eagle’s Nest,” will require a boat or kayak to reach an island for an up-close view of a nest, while “Hemlock Dreams” takes you through an old-growth hemlock forest in the Chequamegon-Nicolet National Forest and “1888 Was a Good Year” leads to a century-old railroad shed located on the Bearskin Trail.

-To search for more interesting Minocqua-area sites, visit Geocaching.com and enter 54548 as the zip code or learn more about Geocaching at Travel Wisconsin.
+To search for more interesting Minocqua-area sites, visit Geocaching.com and enter 54548 for the zip code and find area caches.